masterbioinfo/projetwalker/Doc/RM.md

 ```
 The user should indicate a directory as option to the program.
 Every file added after the program is launched will be saved to the directory indicated.

-Once the program launched, a shell terminal will be appear.
-After analyzing the data files, a summary of iformation will show up :
+Once the program is launched, a shell terminal will appear.
+After analyzing the data files, a summary of informations will show up :

 	* Source dir 		-> the data path
 	* Steps				-> the number of steps experiments